Examples of weak amalgamation classes: The examples

 Now consider the language $\mathcal{L}$ consisting of two binary relation symbols $S$ and $T$.
 For every $\mathcal{L}$-structure $X=(A,S,T)$, we can form a directed graph $(A,S\cup T)$.
-Whenever $S$ and $T$ are disjoint, we may think of $(A,S,T)$ as the structure resulting from the directed graph $(A,S\cup T)$ after we color each edge of the later using two colors.
-Consider the class $\mathcal{P}$ of all finite $\mathcal{L}$-structures $X=(A,S,T)$ with the following properties: \begin{enumerate} \item[(1)] the directed graph $(A,S\cup T)$ is a directed forest; \item[(2)] the sets $S$ and $T$ are disjoint; \item[(3)] for every $w\in A$, the set $\{e \in S\cup T\mid t(e) = w\}$ of all edges with target $w$ is entirely contained in either $S$ or $T$. \end{enumerate}
+Whenever $S$ and $T$ are disjoint, we may think of $(A,S,T)$ as the structure resulting from the directed graph $(A,S\cup T)$ after we color each edge of the latter using two colors.
+Consider the class $\mathcal{P}$ of all finite $\mathcal{L}$-structures $X=(A,S,T)$ with the following properties: \begin{enumerate}[itemsep=0pt] \item[(P1)] the directed graph $(A,S\cup T)$ is a directed forest; \item[(P2)] the sets $S$ and $T$ are disjoint; \item[(P3)] for every $w\in A$, the set $\{e \in S\cup T\mid t(e) = w\}$ of all edges with target $w$ is entirely contained in either $S$ or $T$. \end{enumerate}

 It is immediate that $\mathcal{P}$ is hereditary and has JEP.
 We will now check that $\mathcal{P}$ has WAP but not CAP.

 Let $X = (A,S,T)\in \mathcal{P}$ and let $v\in A$.
 We say that $v$ is {\em undetermined} if there is no $e\in S\cup T$ with $t(e)=v$.
 Otherwise $v$ is \emph{determined}.
 Since $(A,S\cup T)$ is antisymmetric and acyclic, it follows just as in Claim~\ref{claim:undetermined} above that if $A$ is nonempty, then there is some undetermined vertex in $A$.